 Expect your marketing agency to meet with you regularly to keep projects moving forward.

 Marketing results and return on investment are not always clear-cut, but setting goals and creating reports to measure your progress can help you identify the strengths and weaknesses of your marketing plan.

-Expect your agency to regularly share and review reports with you, and offer strategic insights and recommendations to help you meet your business objectives.
+Expect your agency to share and review reports with you regularly, and offer strategic insights and recommendations to help you meet your business objectives.